 The scale of sex tourism in The Gambia

-Shortly after my trip I published this blog post- The reality of Gambian men?, where I outlined my experiences with some of the infamous ‘Gambian bumsters’.
+Shortly after my trip I published a blog post outlining my experiences with some of the infamous ‘Gambian bumsters‘.
 Since this time I have been inundated with messages and comments from concerned relatives of said sex tourists, angry Gambia men and Brits who have been cheated by their Gambian lovers.
 I have also had several requests from the media for information.

 Nowadays, Gambia is more known for its sex tourism industry than it was a decade ago.
 The Gambia is known for its three S ́s: Sun, Sand, and Sex.
 Despite the government’s attempts to change the country’s image to one centred around sustainable tourism and nature tourism, The Gambia continues to be most well known for its sex tourism industry.